ArturAlb/PFL-Project-2/README.md

   deriving Show
 ```

-Our compiler fucntions (compile, compA and compB) are then responsible for turning those statements and explressions into Code:
+Our compiler functions (compile, compA and compB) are then responsible for turning those statements and expressions into Code:

 ```haskell
 {- Functions to compile the program ------------------------------------------------}